Small Town Tries To Cope With Unimaginable Tragedy

 Hours after the shootings that left so many people dead, St. Rose of Lima Catholic Church opened its doors for a prayer vigil.

-ZARROLI: People filed through the streets past houses decorated with Christmas lights.
+People filed through the streets and past houses decorated with Christmas lights.

-Among the mourners was eight-year-old James Benvenuti, who attends Sandy Hook Elementary School.
-Last night, as his mother stood next to him, he talked about what had happened.
+Among the mourners was 8-year-old James Benvenuti, who attends Sandy Hook Elementary School.
+On Friday night, as his mother stood next to him, he talked about what had happened.
 He and his classmates had to cower inside a classroom while the shootings took place.

-JAMES BENVENUTI: I went to my classroom just, like, 'cause my teacher said get in the corner.
-Let's not talk about it.
-She called the cops like five times, and the other teacher called two times and we were being quiet for, like, an hour and then the cops came.
+"I went to my classroom and my teacher said, 'Get in the corner, let's not talk about it,' " James said.
+"She called the cops like five times, and the other teacher called two times and we were being quiet for, like, an hour and then the cops came."

-AMY HEADFORD: It's so close that, I mean, I'm just lost for words right now.
-I really am.
-Like, to imagine, like, if it were a year later, he would be in school.
-I just, you know, thank God he is four and not five.
+"It's so close I'm just lost for words right now," Headford said.
+"To imagine ... if it were a year later, he would be in school."

-ZARROLI: By yesterday afternoon most people were still trying to absorb what had taken place.
+By Friday afternoon most people were still trying to absorb what had happened.
 Newtown looks like a New England village, but it's really a small suburb on the northern fringes of affluent Fairfield County.
 It's not very large and people tend to be one or two degrees of separation from each other.

-"They've been very circumspect about, you know, who the victims were.
-So at the end of the day, again, being such a close-knit community, our expectation is, is that, you know, we'll know most of the victims.
+"They've been very circumspect about who the victims were, so at the end of the day, being such a close-knit community, our expectations are that we'll know most of the victims," he said.

-Haskins said Newtown is a great place to live and raise your kids, and he didn't know that shootings would change that.
-They were an isolated incident that could have happened anywhere, he said.
-But there is no question that the killings will leave the town scarred.
+Haskins said Newtown is a great place to live and raise your kids, and he didn't think the shootings would change that.
+They were an isolated incident that could have happened anywhere, but there is no question that the killings will leave the town scarred.

-SUSAN KALBAUGH: I worked there for eight years ... the best school ever.
-It's just sad that something like this had to happen.
+"I worked there for eight years ... the best school ever," Kalbaugh said.
+"It's just sad that something like this had to happen."